freewebtime/SnaxHomeWork/README.md

   ![Test Home Work](Readme/Images/Runtime2.PNG)

 * Yellow square represents a cursor.
-Use WASD keys to move it thorugh the grid
+Use WASD keys to move it thorugh the grid.
+Here can be changed the CellSize and GridSize. `note: this values are logic-only.
+Changing this values does not automatically change the visuals for GridCells and for cursor visuals (those are expected to be edited by artist)`

   ![Controls](Readme/Images/PuzzleController.PNG)